tsunami416604/azure-docs.hu-hu/includes/mobile-services-windows-universal-get-started.md

-以下是已完成之應用程式的螢幕截圖：
+The following are screen captures from the completed app:

 ![](./media/mobile-services-windows-universal-get-started/mobile-quickstart-completed.png)
-<br/>Windows 市集應用程式
+<br/>Windows Store app

 ![](./media/mobile-services-windows-universal-get-started/mobile-quickstart-completed-wp8.png)
-<br/>Windows Phone 市集應用程式
+<br/>Windows Phone Store app

-完成本教學課程是 Windows 市集及 Windows Phone 市集應用程式所有其他行動服務教學課程的先決條件。
+Completing this tutorial is a prerequisite for all other Mobile Services tutorials for Windows Store and Windows Phone Store apps.